Director: Kenneth Bradley, Ph.D.

 The Molecular Screening Shared Resource (MSSR) provides three types of screens: small molecule, yeast genomic and siRNA.
 Each screen represents one unit of service, which includes the following:

-Assay development & consultation: The MSSR provides expert technical assistance for the design and execution of high throughput screening (HTS).
+Assay development and consultation: MSSR provides expert technical assistance for the design and execution of high throughput screening (HTS).
 Pre-existing assays can be miniaturized and adapted to HTS.
 Alternatively, MSSR will assist in de novo design of assays.
 Assay development includes validation using MSSR equipment and pilot runs.

-- High throughput technology & instrumentation: Initial HTS screens take advantage of automated equipment, much of which is integrated into a single robotics system.
+- High throughput technology and instrumentation: initial HTS screens take advantage of automated equipment, much of which is integrated into a single robotics system.

-- Access to libraries: The total collection of small molecules currently available through the MSSR totals ~70,000 unique compounds.
-In addition, the MSSR has recently purchased siRNA libraries from Dharmacon representing the druggable genomes (~7000 genes) from both human and mouse (4 duplexes/gene).
+- Access to libraries: total collection of small molecules currently available through the MSSR totals ~70,000 unique compounds.
+In addition, the MSSR has recently purchased siRNA libraries from Dharmacon representing the druggable genomes (~7,000 genes) from both human and mouse (four duplexes/gene).
 Yeast knockout collections are also available.

-- Hit validation & follow up: Following initial screening, compounds that show activity are cherry-picked and re-tested in secondary assays.
-Based on these results, MSSR staff work with users to identify the best "hits" for follow-up (i.e., dose-response).
+- Hit validation and follow up: following initial screening, compounds that show activity are cherry-picked and re-tested in secondary assays.
+Based on these results, MSSR staff work with users to identify the best "hits" for follow up (i.e., dose-response).
 Additional consultation includes identification of pre-existing compounds for initial structure-activity-relationship (SAR) and/or acting as liaisons with Division of Chemistry faculty for custom synthesis of modified compounds and SAR.